Best Plants For Beginner Gardeners

 Yes, you can grow your potatoes, and the taste of freshly dug spuds will make you never want to rebuy store-bought.
 Save organic potatoes from the farmers' market or buy seed potatoes in the spring and keep them on the counter until the eyes sprout.

 Allow the potatoes to callus for three to five days after cutting them so that each piece has a few eyes.
 Early in the spring, place the pieces in garden beds or large containers with their eyes pointing up.
-The vines are ready to harvest when they begin to die back in early to midsummer.
+The vines are ready to harvest when they die in early to mid-summer.

-If you would like to learn more, visit now.
+To learn more, visit our more detailed blog post now.
 10 Easy Steps To Grow Potatoes In A Container.

 Some plants are just meant to be together.
 This concept is based on companion planting in which different plants are paired to help one (or both) grow better.